askimed/nf-test/docs/installation.md

 # Installation

-nf-test can be used on POSIX compatible systems like Linux or OS X. You can install nf-test using the following script:
+nf-test has the same requirements as MExtflow and can be used on POSIX compatible systems like Linux or OS X. You can install nf-test using the following command:

 ```bash
 curl -fsSL https://code.askimed.com/install/nf-test | bash